Camelid Single Domain Antibodies

-Wageningen Bioveterinary Research (WBVR) offers single domain antibody services.
+Wageningen Bioveterinary Research (WBVR) offers the following single domain antibody services:

 - Looking for VHHs for your research?
 We have an elaborate collection of VHHs for various antigens.
 The majority of them are directed against veterinary infectious diseases.

 - In need of a custom produced VHH/nanobody?
-We can generate single domain antibodies against antigens supplied by our customers and customize according to their requirement.
+We can generate single domain antibodies against antigens supplied by our customers and customise according to their requirement.

 1. Immune phage display library